 Rule 8.2: Trial Management Order.
-After the initial R.C.M.
-802 conference, the military judge will, except where found to be unnecessary, issue a Trial Management Order to establish timelines, resolve issues, and ensure the orderly administration of justice.
+The military judge will, except when found to be unnecessary, issue a Trial Management Order to establish timelines, resolve issues, and ensure the orderly administration of justice.
 Appendix A contains a sample Trial Management Order which can be found at: Trial Docket - Documents - All Documents (sharepoint-mil.us).

 Rule 8.3: Use of Video Capabilities.
 In accordance with Rule 34, use of video teleconferencing capabilities in accordance with these Rules and the MCM is authorized for all preliminary matters, to include any arraignment or motion practice.
 If either party proposes to use alternatives to testimony after the court is assembled, such as VTC (or other audiovisual) technology, in accordance with R.C.M.
-703(b)(1), 804(b), 805(a), 805(c), and/or R.C.M.
-914B (and COMDTINST M5810.1(series)), the proponent shall serve notice of its intent on the court and opposing counsel not later than (10) days prior to trial.
+703(b)(1), 804(a)(3), 804(b)(1), 804(d), 804(e) and/or R.C.M.
+914B and COMDTINST M5810.1(series), the proponent shall serve notice of its intent on the court and opposing counsel not later than fourteen (14) days prior to the Article 39a session or trial.
 Any objection shall be filed within two (2) days of receipt.